AMGLithium/XtendM3/README.md

 # Setting Up the Project
+above you will find a step by step guide to configure the project on your prefered IDE.
  ### Visual Studio Code ##
    1. **Download and Install VS Code**:
       - Download Visual Studio Code from the official website.